-Many companies now need online access and conduct most of their business online and any loss of service can affect the profitability of the company.
+Many companies conduct most of their business online and any loss of service can affect the profitability of the company.
 Internet service providers (ISPs) and even internal IT departments now offer a defined level of service--a service level agreement--to provide their customers with a degree of predictability.

 The latest performance requirements for business-critical applications, voice over IP (VoIP) networks, audio and visual conferencing, Multiprotocol Label Switching (MPLS), and Virtual Private Networks (VPNs) are creating internal pressures on converged IP networks to become optimized for performance levels.
 Network administrators are increasingly required to support service level agreements that support application solutions.
 IP Service Level Agreements (SLAs) allow you to manage IP service levels for IP applications and services.